 Tile roofing is popular throughout the world and is the second most-used roofing product after asphalt shingles.

 Whether they are made from clay tile or concrete tile, it’s hard to beat the striking appearance of a tiled rooftop.
-Another reason tile roofs are a popular choice is because tile is energy efficient and resistant to fire, hail, and moisture.
+Tile roofs are also a popular choice because they are energy efficient and resistant to fire, hail, and moisture.

 In this guide, we'll discuss...

 - Aesthetically appealing — Tile roofs look great and are available in a wide variety of styles and colors.

 - Long lasting — Tile roofing can last 50 - 100 years or more.
 In Europe and Asia, there are plenty of clay tile roofs that have lasted centuries.

 - Weather resistant — While other roofing materials may not hold up under strong winds or hail, tile roofing can withstand almost any kind of severe weather.